 - Maintain open communication between the candidate and mentor.
 This is by far the most important advice we can give.
 Candidates and mentors who work proactively to communicate openly and honestly experience few problems over the course of the year. - 2.
 If a problem arises, inform a faculty member.
-Seek the advice of the supervisor, cohort coordinator, clinical coordinator or any other faculty member. - 3.
+Seek the advice of the supervisor, seminar instructor, clinical coordinator or any other faculty member. - .
+Seek the clinical - 3.
 If a communication issue becomes persistent and unresolved, it may be brought to the program director for a more formal mediation process.